 - Action 4.1: Annual salary schedule increases for employees (step & column) increased the amount of funding required to support this action. - Action 4.2: LVNs were increased from part-time to full-time in 2021-2022 to further increase/improve services for students.
-LVNs will continue as full-time in 2022-2023 and beyond. - Action 4.3: Annual salary schedule increases for employees (step & column) increased the amount of funding required to support this action.
+LVNs continued full-time in 2022-2023 with plans to continue in the future. - Action 4.3: Annual salary schedule increases for employees (step & column) increased the amount of funding required to support this action.